 (a) has been granted wholly or partly in respect of private land referred to in subsection (2)(a), (b), (c), (d), (e) or (f); but

-(b) has not been granted in respect of that portion of the private land (“the relevant portion”) that is less than 30 metres below the lowest part of the natural surface of that private land because the consents referred to in subsection (2) have not been given.
+(b) has not been granted in respect of that portion of the private land (the relevant portion) that is less than 30 metres below the lowest part of the natural surface of that private land because the consents referred to in subsection (2) have not been given.

 (6b) If during the currency of a mining tenement to which this subsection applies, the relevant portion or any part of the relevant portion ceases to be private land, the relevant portion or that part of the relevant portion, as the case requires, is, by operation of this subsection, included in the mining tenement.